davidlougheed/strkit/README.md

 ##### Note on OpenMP Threading

-Slow performance can result from running `strkit call` or `strkit re-call` on a system with OpenMP, due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work here due to  repeated initializations of the Gaussian mixture model.)
+Slow performance can result from running `strkit call` on a system with OpenMP, due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work here due to  repeated initializations of the Gaussian mixture model.)
 To fix this, the following environment variable is auto-set (hardcoded) before running: